platy/docker-sbt-autobuild/README.md

 ## Usage

-All you should need for a basic build is a Dockerfile from this in the root of your sbt project.
+All you should need for a basic build is a Dockerfile from this in the root of your sbt project. ie.

+    FROM platy/sbt-autobuild:latest
+    MAINTAINER Mike Bush <mpbush@gmail.com>

 `docker compile` on your project will compile it